liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/03-configuring-the-patching-tool/01-patching-tool-basic-configuration.markdown

     patching-tool auto-discovery /opt/Liferay/tomcat-8.0.32

-If you specified the wrong folder for @product@ or it is not in the parent folder, the Patching Tool can't find the
+If you specified the wrong location of @product@ or it is not in the parent folder, the Patching Tool can't find the
 [Liferay Home](/discover/deployment/-/knowledge_base/7-1/installing-liferay-portal#liferay-home)
 and reports an error like this: